TH-Data/BazelCMake/README.md

 # BazelCMake
-A project built by CMake with a sub-project built by Bazel
+A simple project built by CMake with a sub-project built by Bazel.
+The purpose of this project is to show how to mix usage of Bazel and CMake.